 A safe, stable, and affordable home is the foundation for everything in life.
 It’s the place where each person can find what they need to meet their goals and build their best life.
 In other words, a CommonBond community.
-We create communities to help people of all ages and walks of life thrive and get back on their feet when times get tough.
+We create communities to help people of all ages and walks of life meet their goals and thrive.

 Sunwood Village is a 47-unit family housing property is part of a major community development effort in Ramsey, Minnesota to bring jobs, expand the regional economy, and provide access to parks, trails, shopping, and the Northstar Rail.
 It offers a mix of one-, two-, and three-bedroom units.
 Sunwood Village is reserved for households earning 30% to 60% of the area median income.

 Lexington Commons is designed for single adults who meet the state definition of long-term homelessness, and single adults who meet the federal definition of chronic homelessness.
 It features 48 efficiency apartments.
 An adaptive reuse of a former nursing home built in the 1960s, Lexington Commons was designed to achieve LEED certification.